SamMed05/c-cpp-notes/docs/c/EXERCISES_3.md

 Where:

+- `s` points to a C string of integers (positive or negative) separated by commas (`','`).
-- `values` is a pointer to a pointer that will be set to the dynamically allocated array of numbers
+- `values` is set to point to a newly allocated array of `long` holding the converted numbers.
-- `s` is the input string containing comma-separated numbers
-- The function returns the number of values successfully converted, or a negative value in case of error
+- The function returns the number of values parsed on success, or a negative error code.

+Behavior:

+- If `s` is an empty string, set `*values = NULL` and return 0.
+- On conversion errors (non-numeric tokens, missing values, etc.), return –1.
+- On memory allocation failures, return –2.

+Example: for `s = "5,7,-10"`, the call allocates an array `{5, 7, -10}`, sets `*values` to it, and returns 3.

 <Spoiler>
 First count the number of commas in the string to determine the number of values.
 Then allocate an array of the appropriate size.
 Finally, parse the string using `strtol` to convert each number.